Deltares/MeshKernel/README.md

 ### Using Docker for building

 For a reproducible linux build a docker image is provided, pulling centos7 from docker hub.
 This image can be used for building binaries working with most linux systems.
+Building the docker image might require some time because gcc 9.3.0 is built from scratch.
 First build the docker image:

 ```powershell
 docker build --progress=plain . -t build_linux_so